Pride in Place is a long-term government programme that brings investment into towns to improve places and support local communities.

 Further information on the programme can be found on the government website here.

-At the centre of this programme will be a Neighbourhood Board, working in partnership with us to drive growth by improving the physical and social infrastructure of the community and to deliver tangible improvements to the everyday lives of these communities.
+At the centre of this programme is a Neighbourhood Board, working with us and local partners to drive growth by improving the physical and social infrastructure of the community and deliver improvements to the everyday lives of these communities.

 - thriving places